meteor/meteor/source/api/packagejs.md

   // Use Underscore package, but only on the server.
   // Version not specified, so it will be as of Meteor 0.9.0. api.use('underscore', 'server');
-  // Use iron:router package, version 1.0.0 or newer.
+  // Use kadira:flow-router, version 1.0.0 or newer.
-  api.use('iron:router@1.0.0');
+  api.use('kadira:flow-router@2.12.1');
-  // Give users of this package access to the Templating package. api.imply('templating')
+  // Give users of this package access to active-route's Javascript helpers api.imply('zimme:active-route@2.3.2')
   // Export the object 'Email' to packages or apps that use this package. api.export('Email', 'server');
   // Specify the source code for the package.